samuelcmace/nodejs-store/README.md

 npm start
 ```

-# Project Layout
+## Project Layout

 The project is currently structured with the root `index.js` file representing the entrypoint of the application.
 When
 this file is executed on the Node.js runtime, it will access other files within the directory structure of the project
 on an as-needed basis.

-## Routes
+### Routes

 The project structure has been broken down into two primary routes: _web_ routes and _API_ routes.

 While web routes are intended to be accessed in the web browser, API routes are called by the browser automatically when
 the user completes certain actions (such as adding an item to the shopping cart or checking out).

-### Web Routes
+#### Web Routes

 The `/routes` directory stores the content responsible for the setting up the routing information for the project.
 Some
 of the routes used in the project include:

 - `/catalog` &ndash; which accepts an incoming HTTP *GET* request and will return an HTML page populated with the
   current store catalog as defined in the database.
-- `/generate-data` &ndash; which accepts an incoming HTTP *POST* request that will populate the database with random
-  catalog data.
-After finishing, it will return a status page.
 - `/cart` &ndash; which accepts an incoming HTTP *GET* request and will display the items held in the user's shopping
   cart based on the session.
+- `/orders` &ndash; which accepts an incoming HTTP *GET* request and will return an HTML page containing the order
+  history of the currently logged-in user.

-### API Routes
+#### API Routes

+API routes are distinguished by two variables: the HTTP method and the "Action" &ndash; a custom HTTP header sent to the
+API when making a request which follows the standard HTTP header Pascal case notation.

-- `/cart` &ndash; accepts many different HTTP requests that are determined by what action the user would like to
+- `/api/cart` &ndash; accepts many different HTTP requests that are determined by what action the user would like to
   complete.
 These actions could be adding an item to the shopping cart, removing an item, removing all items, or
   checking out.
+- `/api/auth` &ndash; accepts many different HTTP requests that deal with the authentication of the user.
+This may involve
+  registering a new user, logging in a user, or logging a user out of the current session.

+#### Debug Routes

+The debug routes are composed of a single web route (`/debug`) and multiple API routes that perform various functions
+to help test the application in a non-production environment.

+These debug routes will be disabled, and the "View Debug Portal" button will disappear on the landing page if the
+environment is set to production (the IS_PRODUCTION environment variable is set to true).

+### Filters

+The authentication filter is set up on _all_ incoming routes except for the authentication and debug portals.
+Since the debug portal is disabled in production environments, it does not make sense to attach an authentication filter
+to the debug portal.

-## Database
+### Database Connection

 The `/database` directory contains all the code needed to interact with the database.
 All interactions with the database
 are pre-programmed to go through the `DBConnectionPool` singleton object, which will return a single instance of
 the `DatabaseConnection`wherever it is needed in the application.
 This design pattern was chosen for the database as a
 means of preventing unnecessary concurrent connections to the database.

+## Environment Variables

+The project features multiple environment variables that help facilitate efficient application management in a wide
+array of possible environments and use-cases:

+- `HOSTNAME` &ndash; specifies the host on which the application should listen for requests.
+Default: 0.0.0.0
+- `PORT` &ndash; specifies the port on which the application should listen for requests.
+Default: 3000
+- `IS_PRODUCTION` &ndash; specifies whether the application is currently being hosted in a production or non-production
+  environment.
+This environment variable is used to configure the behavior for the debug portal.
+Default: false
+- `MONGO_CONNECTION_STRING` &ndash; specifies the connection string to be used to connect to the MongoDB database.
+The
+  default value for this environment variable depends on how the application is being hosted.